 Answer: The short story usually falls between 1,000 and 15,000 words.
-At around 15,000 words the novella is born.
-We are addressing the modern short story and not the ancient tale, fable, or sketch.
-There is no exact word length, and to understand word count for different prose, it maybe be best to look closer at a variety of literary forms.
+At around 15,000 words, the novella is born.
+We are addressing the modern short story, not the ancient tale, fable, or sketch.
+There is no exact word length for a short story.
+To understand the word count for different prose pieces, it is necessary to look closer at a variety of literary forms.

-The modern short story did not originate and take its current literary form until the 19th century.
-It was proliferated by Edgar Allan Poe, Nathaniel Hawthorne, and Nikolay Gogola.
+The modern short story originated and took its current literary form in the 19th century.
+Edgar Allan Poe, Nathaniel Hawthorne, and Nikolay Gogola increased it.
 Some consider the modern short story, in its current form, as the only American literary form.
-This has been disputed by the 1700s publications of works by Charles Dickens and Sir Walter Scott, but these examples could still be considered gothic tales.
+Disputed by the 1700s publications of works by Charles Dickens and Sir Walter Scott, these examples could still be considered gothic tales.

-Either way, the short story in its current state is a very youthful literary form.
-Even though stories have been told by word of month since the beginning of time, the conventions, etiquette, and restrictions put on the modern short story did not exist until about 150 years.
+Either way, the short story, in its current state, is a very youthful literary form.
+Even though stories have been told by word of mouth since the beginning of time, the conventions, etiquette, and restrictions on the modern short story only existed about 150 years ago.

-From short fables to lengthy narratives that just fall short of the next category, it may be easier to understand the nuances of short story site if we look at other forms that play a role in our everyday writing.
+From short fables to lengthy narratives that fall short of the next category, it may be easier to understand the nuances of a short story if we look at other forms that play a role in our everyday writing.

 Long Novel 200,000+

-Answer: A novel can never be too long, but once you go over about 200,000 words you are writing Long Novel (some say Russian Novel).
+Answer: A novel can never be too long, but once you are over 200,000 words, you are writing a Long Novel (some say Russian Novel).
 Many authors write these long novels.
-Stephen King, L. Ron Hubbard, David Foster Wallace and many others have written excessively long novels.
+Stephen King, L. Ron Hubbard, David Foster Wallace, and many others have written excessively long novels.

-Where it is true that many famous authors have written long novels, it is not really advisable to take up this practice.
-Long novels, especially as a first novel, can be extremely hard to publish.
-It is recommend to avoid the long novel when writing, at least until you’ve built a name for yourself.
-It should be noted too, that many long novels have trouble gaining popularity among readers due to the dedication and time it takes to read them.
-We do leave in the soundbite, quick bite, internet condensed world.
+Is it true that many famous authors have written long novels?
+It is not advisable to take up this practice.
+Long novels, especially first novels, can take much work to publish.
+Avoid the long Novel when writing, at least until you’ve built a name for yourself.
+Many long novels have trouble gaining popularity among readers due to the dedication and time it takes to read them.
+We do live in the soundbite, quick bite, internet-condensed world.

 Answer: Novel length can vary greatly.
-At about 50,000 words a Novella becomes a novel, and at about 200,000 words a novel becomes a long novel, so between 50,000 and 200,000 words is what is generally considered a traditional novel.
+At about 50,000 words, a Novella becomes a novel; at about 200,000 words, a novel becomes a long novel, so between 50,000 and 200,000 words is generally considered a traditional novel.

 Let’s dig deeper with some examples.
-When we look at lengths of famous and enduring novels we see that length varies greatly.
+When we look at the lengths of famous and enduring novels, we see that length varies greatly.
 Kurt Vonnegut’s Slaughterhouse 5 comes in at 49,500 words.
 J.D.
-Salinger’s Catcher in the Rye comes in at 73,404, and To Kill a Mockingbird by Harper Lee sits right at 99,121.
-These 3 novels are very good examples of “famous” works of literature (in my opinion), and you can see that there is no set length.
+Salinger’s Catcher in the Rye comes in at 73,404, and To Kill a Mockingbird by Harper Lee sits at 99,121.
+These 3 novels are outstanding examples of “famous” works of literature (in my opinion), and you can see that there is no set length.